 Department of Public Health

 MassachusettsJakira Rogers is a Program Coordinator for the Office of Community Health Workers (CHW) within the Massachusetts Department of Public Health.
-She prepares and provides structural analysis of systematic and historical racism and the resulting health inequities and apply this lens to the work of the office.
+She prepares and provides structural analysis of systematic and historical racism and the resulting health inequities and applies this lens to the work of the office.
 Within her position, she also lends her content expertise on CHW integration into health systems, with an emphasis on primary care, while also providing technical assistance to primary care providers and other providers on how to effectively integrate CHW’s into multi-disciplinary teams.
 Previously, Jakira provided one-on-one home care services for children with disabilities, promoting abilities and independence in the comfort of their home.

 Jakira earned a Bachelor of Science degree in Sociology, with a concentration in Crime and Justice, from Suffolk University.
 She is currently pursuing a master’s degree in Public Policy with two years of professional experience within government service and a passion for civil rights advocacy that advances marginalized populations.
 She leverages sociological theories, her analytical skills and cross-cultural acumen to analyze and contextualize sociological conditions.

 Modern Impact Solutions

 VirginiaLeah Dozier Walker devotes her career to public service and social justice resolute in her commitment to community impact.
 With more than twenty years of public sector experience, Leah has worked for Dwight C. Jones Administration in the City of Richmond, Governor Timothy M. Kaine at the Virginia Department of Medical Assistance Services, the Democratic Caucus in the Virginia House of Delegates, the Virginia Legislative Black Caucus and its Foundation, Richmond City Council and Congressman Robert C. “Bobby” Scott.